mosbth/lydia/README.md

 * Adding module `CCAllSeeingEye` as a Lydia application for presenting aggregated RSS feed.
 * Moving views to `views`-directory, can be overidden by placing view in `site/views`.
 * Use `LoadView()` to load a view.
+* Included PHP Markdown 1.0.1o, released 2012-01-08.
+* Moved `CHTMLPurifier` to `CTextFilter`.
+* Many more changes such as `CMBook`, `CInterceptionFilter`, managing of modules and more.

 v0.3.0 (2012-05-23)